 Dental Disease in Dogs

 Dental disease is one of the most common medical conditions seen by veterinarians.
-Over 68% of all dogs over the age of three are estimated to have some form of periodontal or dental disease.
+Over 80% of dogs over the age of three have active dental disease.

-Few pets show obvious signs of dental disease.
-It is up to the pet's family and veterinarian to uncover this hidden and often painful condition.
+Few dogs show obvious signs of dental disease, so it’s up to the dog’s family and veterinarian to uncover this hidden and often painful condition.

 Are dental problems the same in pets and people?

-No. In man, the most common problem is tooth decay, which, due to the loss of calcium from the enamel, results in painful, infected caries (also called cavities).
-In the dog, tooth decay represents less than 10% of all dental problems.
-The most common dental problems seen in dogs are caused by periodontal disease.
+No. In people, the most common problem is tooth decay.
+It’s caused by the loss of calcium from the tooth’s enamel, resulting in painful, infected cavities (caries).
+In dogs, tooth decay is rare.
+The most common dental problems seen in dogs are:

 Periodontal disease is a term used to describe inflammation or infection of the tissues surrounding the tooth.
-Accumulation of tartar and calculus on the teeth causes gum recession around the base of the tooth.
-Infection soon follows and the gums recede further, exposing sensitive unprotected tooth root surfaces and the bony tooth sockets Left untreated, the infection spreads deep into the tooth socket, destroying the bone.
-Ultimately, the tooth loosens and falls out.
+Periodontal diseases occur when the accumulation of plaque and tartar cause either periodontal pockets or gum recession around the tooth’s attachment.
+Left untreated, the infection often spreads deeper into the tooth socket, destroying the bone.

 How does tartar form and why is it a problem?

-Plaque becomes mineralized in some dogs much quicker than in others.
+The rate at which plaque becomes mineralized will be much quicker in some dogs than in others.

-"The best way to prevent tartar build-up is regular home care, particularly tooth brushing..."
+"The best way to prevent tartar build-up is through daily tooth brushing using canine

 Will feeding dry food remove tartar?

-Pet food manufacturers have recently developed new dental diets that can help reduce the formation of plaque and tartar in your pet.
-Once tartar has formed, it will be necessary to remove it by professional scaling and polishing under general anesthesia.
+Pet food manufacturers have recently developed new dental diets that can help reduce the formation of plaque and tartar in your dog.
+Once tartar has formed, however, professional scaling and polishing under general anesthesia will be needed.